-The vote followed weeks of testimony related to the president's efforts to press Ukraine for investigations into Democratic rivals and hours of fiery debate over the process.
+Trump's impeachment followed weeks of testimony related to his efforts to press Ukraine for investigations into Democratic rivals and hours of fiery debate over the process.

 Trump is only the third president in U.S. history to be impeached.
-Follow us here for all of the latest breaking news and analysis on impeachment from NBC News' political reporters, as well as our teams on Capitol Hill and at the White House.
+Read all of the breaking news and analysis on impeachment from NBC News' political reporters, as well as our teams on Capitol Hill and at the White House.

 The man questioning Taylor is Daniel Goldman, the Democrats’ lead impeachment hearing lawyer and the point man for grilling witnesses about Trump’s efforts to pressure Ukraine.
 Goldman will have up to 45 minutes to question the witnesses.
 He cut his teeth prosecuting mobsters and also was an assistant U.S. attorney in Manhattan.
 Goldman was previously an analyst for MSNBC.
 The GOP has tapped Stephen Castor, general counsel for the House Oversight Committee, to be its lead.